 ryandaigle.com is a root domain whereas

-If CloudFlare wasn't able to retrieve your existing DNS settings, or you have a new Heroku app, you'll need to make sure you have the proper CNAME DNS entries.
+If you have sub-domains you want your Heroku app to also server, you'll need to make sure you have the proper CNAME DNS entries.

 www sub-domain to your Heroku app URL (

 appname.herokuapp.com) using a